By Donald D. & Judy K. Ehrlich

 If Singers go extinct, the world will lose something it will never be able to regain, even with Australian Dingoes.
 That is what is of importance here.

 Now then, this individual uniqueness is a good thing because in so doing, many genes are used, combined and displayed.
-These are characteristics of two groups of NGSD: the wild population AND the conservation breeding population.
+These are characteristics of two groups of NGSD: the wild population and the domestic population.

-The individual uniqueness is lost in the third Singer group which is the Singers who are being intentionally highly inbred.
+The individual uniqueness is lost in the second Singer group which is the Singers who are being intentionally highly inbred.
 This is the "cookie cutter" population.

 In this group, some genes are selected for display while others are selected for extinction.